pronoiac/the-manual/the-manual.md

 They will understand your situation and ask you to call back in the morning.
 You call back the next morning just after 10am.
-(This, by the way, is the only [probably] long distance call in the whole exercise that you need to make during peek rate with you having to pay for it).
+(This, by the way, is the only [probably] long distance call in the whole exercise that you need to make during peak rate with you having to pay for it).
 They agree to give it to you.

 Call your bank manager.